stephenrdoyle/hcontortus_xqtl/03_code/hcontrotus_xqtl_fdr.md

 ![](../04_analysis/xqtl_fdr.png)
 - A. Fst distribution for each group, showing position of meanFst+3sd (vertical dashed line, coloured by treatment group)
      - Proportion of treatment data above meanFst+3sd of control
+          - control = ~ 1.03%
+               - close to 1% as expected but perhaps increased slightly due to skew
           - benzimidazole = ~4.2%
           - levamisole = ~11.2%
           - ivermectin = ~2.4%